The cut norm and Sampling Lemmas for unbounded kernels: Bounds for multigraphs and vector valued kernels

 \end{proof}

-Note that if instead of applying the real-valued results, one aims to generalize their proof method (sketched for the unbounded kernel case in the Appendix, Section \ref{sect:Appendix}), it quickly turns out that the attempts will fail at several key points. \\ In the vector valued case, there is no complete order, and hence no natural ``positive'' or ``negative'' contribution to $\mc{U}_X(R_1,R_2)$ that would allow for a variation on Lemma \ref{Lemma:BS12}. \\ Furthermore, Banach space valued concentration results extending Azuma's inequality with usable bounds are generally confined to uniformly smooth spaces (cf. \cite{Luo, Naor}), which are automatically reflexive.
+Note that if instead of applying the real-valued results, one aims to generalize their proof method (sketched for the unbounded kernel case in the Appendix, Section \ref{sect:Appendix}), it quickly turns out that the attempts will fail at several key points.

+In the vector valued case, there is no complete order, and hence no natural ``positive'' or ``negative'' contribution to $\mc{U}_X(R_1,R_2)$ that would allow for a variation on Lemma \ref{Lemma:BS12}.

+Furthermore, Banach space valued concentration results extending Azuma's inequality with usable bounds are generally confined to uniformly smooth spaces (cf. \cite{Luo, Naor}), which are automatically reflexive.
 As mentioned earlier, the most relevant applications are where $\mc{Z}$ is a space of signed measures (with total variation norm), which is not reflexive when infinite dimensional.
 Also, even in the finite dimensional case the space $(\R^n,\|\cdot\|_1)$ is not uniformly smooth.